juliabernstein/info1300P1/documents/design-journey.md

 ### Audience (Milestone 1)
 > Briefly explain who the intended audience(s) is for your website.
 Be specific and justify why this audience is appropriate for your site's topic.

-My website is intended for future employers in the field of music, employers in the tech industry, college students involved in clubs that have to do with music and tech, and family/friends who want to keep up with my life.
+My website is intended for future employers in the field of music, employers in the tech industry, college students involved in clubs that have to do with music and tech, and family/friends who want to keep up with my life in college.

 ### Final Content (Milestone 1)
 > Briefly describe the content you plan to include in the final site, and why it's the right content for your audiences.

-I plan to include videos/recordings of songs I've written, poems I've written (possibly), projects I've created for classes, and information about myself.
-This is the right content for my audience because it showcases my creative ability and qualifications for employers or people interested in what I've been up to in college.
+I plan to include information about myself, ways to contact me, and a gallery for creative work/projects.
+This is the right content for my audience because it showcases my creative ability and qualifications for employers and ways to easily get in touch with me.

 ### Home Page Content (Milestone 1)